spacetelescope/webbpsf/docsource/relnotes.rst

   These can safely be ignored.

+* Calculations at large radii (> 500 lambda/D ~ 30 arcsec for 2 microns) will show numerical artifacts from Fourier aliasing and the implicit repetition of the pupil entrance aperture in the discrete Fourier transform.
+If you need accurate PSF information at such large radii, please contact Marshall Perrin for higher resolution pupil data.

 **The following factors are NOT included in these simulations:**

 * PSF variations across the field of view of any instrument (though each one has its own distinct OPDs for the center of its FOV).
 * Optical distortions.
-* Any and all detector effects, including intrapixel sensitivity variations.
-There is no plan to include these at any point in WebbPSF itself.
-Generate a subsampled PSF and use a separate detector model code instead.
 * Instrumental wavefront errors are not modeled separately, though they are included in some of the supplied RevV OPDs.
 * Coronagraphic masks are assumed to be perfect (i.e. the masks exactly match their design parameters.)
 * No edge effects near the center of the FQPMs.
 (However, these are believed to be negligible in practice based on detailed simulations by Remi Soummer.)
+* Any and all detector effects, including intrapixel sensitivity variations.
+There is no plan to include these at any point in WebbPSF itself.
+Generate a subsampled PSF and use a separate detector model code instead.

 Plans for Future Releases
 --------------------------
-* Full support for the NIRSpec and MIRI IFUs will be added in a future release.
+* Full support for the NIRSpec and MIRI IFUs may be added in a future release.
 Likewise for grisms.
-* Realistic (but time consuming) jitter models (This code now available in beta form if you need it now; contact Marshall.)
+* Realistic (but time consuming) jitter models (This code now available in beta form if you need it; contact Marshall.)
 * Integration with OPD generation software and detector noise models.
 * Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if this appears likely to be significant.
 * Python 3 support will be added as soon as it is needed, but is not an immediate priority.
 Any users who would like to run webbpsf under python 3, please let me know.